JakeWharton/gitout/README.md

 To be notified when sync is failing visit https://healthchecks.io, create a check, and specify the ID to the container using the `HEALTHCHECK_ID` environment variable (for example, `-e "HEALTHCHECK_ID=..."`).

+To write data as a particular user, the `PUID` and `PGID` environment variables can be set to your user ID and group ID, respectively.

-If you're using Docker compose, an example setup looks like;
+If you're using Docker Compose, an example setup looks like;
 ```yaml
 services:
   gitout: